WASHINGTON ULTRA SERIES RACE

 AWARDS: Prizes to be determined

-Online Race Entry closes Wednesday 11:59 PM 4/23 (do not mail in your registration!)
-You can still register in person at the Packet Pickup 3-6 PM on Friday 4/27 at South Sound Running 3409 Capitol Blvd in Olympia
+Online Race Entry closes Wednesday 11:59 PM 4/23 (do not mail in your registration after this time!)
+You can still register in person at the Packet Pickup 3-6 PM on Friday 4/25 at South Sound Running 3409 Capitol Blvd in Olympia

 - All awards to those that finish the distance they register!
 In other words, if you register for the 50 mile and take the 55k finish, you are no longer eligible for an award.